drostlab/myTAI/README.md

 ## Discussions and Bug Reports

-I would be very happy to learn more about potential improvements of the concepts and functions provided in this package.
+We would be very happy to learn more about potential improvements of the concepts and functions provided in this package.

-Furthermore, in case you find some bugs or need additional (more flexible) functionality of parts of this package, please let me know:
+Furthermore, in case you find some bugs or need additional (more flexible) functionality of parts of this package, please let us know:

 https://github.com/drostlab/myTAI/issues